 Evie has no boundaries, because she has had her own invaded.

 Evie is a girl full of contradictions, and we can never know girls like this as outsiders.
-For now we know that Evie is a popular girl who relies on her sexuality to win approval and love — a huge psychological weakness that Tracy, in her naivety, cannot yet see.
-This is Tracy’s weakness.
+For now we know that Evie is a popular girl who relies on her sexuality to win approval and love — a huge psychological shortcoming that Tracy, in her naivety, cannot yet see.
+This is Tracy’s shortcoming.

 At school she is teased for her cabbage patch clothes, obviously influenced by her hippie mother.
 (Similar to Marcus in About A Boy.)
 When Tracy refuses to be called ‘baby’ she throws away her girl clothes.
 Something has switched over in her, something to do with Evie Zamora.
 Trying to do the right thing, Mel takes Tracy shopping at a traveling market type place where she is friends with the vendor.
 (She is friends with everybody.
 Tracy must want to be like her mother, one some level, just gets it really ass backwards.)

 Tracy is happy with these clothes for now, but will soon learn that even cooler hippie clothes are not impressive to Evie Zamora.
 She wants to embody Evie.
 This will mean becoming her symbolic twin.